acenet-arc/ACENET_Summer_School_Dask/_episodes/python.md

 ~~~
 {: .language-bash}

 You should now be connected to the training cluster and hopefully if you have an x11 server running you should see a little analog clock pop up in a window.
 If you can't get x11 forwarding working, it isn't the end of the world.
-There is one small exercise you will have look at the solution to see the graph.
+There is one small exercise where you will have look at the solution to see the graph rather than viewing the image yourself.

 Next load the Python module.
 ~~~